cubeton/git101/README.md

 ![screen shot 2015-08-10 at 3 52 09 pm](https://cloud.githubusercontent.com/assets/5241432/9182329/0e8ee4bc-3f78-11e5-8467-5bf4be3fe914.png)

 It may prompt you to log in with your GitHub information.

-### Alternative Step 1: Creating a git repo locally on your machine

-To start a repository locally, you use cd to folder you want to start the git repository in.

-Later on you can upload your local repository to GitHub or another

 ### Step 2: Checking our your project